rizqimtiaz/Forge-AI/README.md

 | **ChromaSketch** | Semantic drawing — the AI renders your intent in real time | ControlNet-conditioned SDXL, vector stroke pipeline |
 | **Doculens** | Ontological asset mapping — a Neo4j-style JSON-LD graph of your image library | GPT-4o Vision OCR, Claude Opus 4.7 triple extraction |

+Every lab is powered by a single unified Zustand store (sliced into `assetSlice`, `sketchSlice`, and `graphSlice`), validated by shared Zod schemas in `lib/ai-schemas.ts`, and rendered in an "Scientific Dark Mode" aesthetic via Tailwind CSS + Framer Motion.

 ---